RollSight dice tray camera in use - dice rolling on gaming desk

 Your table sees the result

-RollSight sends each read roll to Foundry VTT (beta) or Discord today.
-More virtual tabletops are on the way.
+RollSight sends each roll to Foundry VTT or Discord today.
+More online tabletop apps are on the way.

 Pick a camera that fits your desk

-Plug-in USB document camera with a crisp top-down view, solid in dim rooms, and no driver drama on Mac or Windows.
-This is the off-the-shelf setup we recommend most often.
+Plug-in USB document camera with a crisp top-down view, solid in dim rooms, and simple plug-and-play setup on Mac or Windows.
+Great when you want the clearest overhead shot without a DIY build.

 IPEVO V4K Ultra HD document camera